 PM Lee Kuan Yew: A rare detailed insight into his diet, likes and dislikes

 I am not a particularly big fan of history nor do I give in easily to the cult of personality.
 Sometimes, though, stories of the past about a larger-than-life person draw me in.
-That’s exactly what happened when I chanced across an Instagram post about former Prime Minister Lee Kuan Yew.
+That was the case when I chanced across an Instagram post about former Prime Minister Lee Kuan Yew.

 PM Lee Kuan Yew in the UK - with Queen Elizabeth II